-38. The local public interest analysis under Section 42-222 is meant to be separate and distinct from the injury analysis.
-Local public interest is defined as "the interests that the people in the area directly affected by a proposed water use have in the effects of such use on the public water resource."
+29. Local public interest is defined as "the interests that the people in the area directly affected by a proposed water use have in the effects of such use on the public water resource."
 (Idaho Code § 42-202B(3))

-39. The Remand Order included four specific questions supposedly relating to the local public interest.
-Most of the questions are actually questions of injury to other water rights and are addressed above.
+30. The Remand Order included four specific questions relating to the local public interest.
 In addition, on page 4 of the Remand Order, the Director states a concern that approving the pending transfer will lead to an exodus of ground water rights up-gradient in the Big Lost River Valley.